linas/ros_hr_trace_logger/README.md

 # ros_mongo
 Interaction trace logger for robot I/O subsystem

-This is a suerp-minimal logger of interaction state for the humanoid robot.
-It is useful only for debugging failed human-robot interactions.
+This is a super-minimal logger of interaction state for the humanoid robot.
+It is useful only for debugging failed (or successful) human-robot interactions.

 It subscribes to several ROS topics: